Maintenance

 Reporting

-The reporting airline collects operational data in the shape of pilot reports, maintenance records, or aircraft usage numbers.
-Most, if not all, of this data is collected manually and entered into an Excel sheet by hand.
-This is very labour-intensive and time-consuming, meaning that the airline will have time and manpower to create monthly reports, but not to analyse the findings or put changes into action.
+A reporting airline collects operational data – pilot reports, maintenance records, aircraft usage numbers.
+Most of it is gathered manually and keyed into a spreadsheet by hand.
+That is labour-intensive and slow, so the airline has just enough capacity to produce monthly reports, but none left over to analyse the findings or act on them.

 Monitoring